alex-hhh/ActivityLog2/docs/README.md

 files, you will need to recompile them explicitly, otherwise you will encounter load errors when trying to run ActivityLog2.

-## Some other notes in separate documents
+## Some Other Notes in Separate Documents

 * [database.md](./database.md) describes how data is stored and used by the application